nest/nestml/doc/pynestml_toolchain/middle.rst

 step in the overall processing.
 The `introduction <index.md>`__ showed which other steps have to follow and therefore to be chained and governed by an orchestrating component.
-This task is handled by the *PyNestMLFrontend* class, a component which represents the *workflow execution unit* and hides the model transforming process behind a clearly defined interface.
+This task is handled by the *PyNESTMLFrontend* class, a component which represents the *workflow execution unit* and hides the model transforming process behind a clearly defined interface.

 Before the actual processing of the model can be started, it is necessary to handle all parameters as handed over by the user, e.g., the path to the models.
 These parameters tend to change frequently whenever new concepts and specifications are added.
-PyNestML, therefore, delegates the task of arguments handling to the *FrontendConfiguration* class.
+PyNESTML, therefore, delegates the task of arguments handling to the *FrontendConfiguration* class.
 By utilizing the standard functionality of Python’s *argparse*\ \ `1 <#1>`__\  module, the frontend configuration is able to